 For more, see this complete guide to growing annual and perennial herbs.

-Some herbs are perennial and others are annual or biennial (taking longer to complete their growing cycle), but no mater what, you can grow them in containers.
+Some herbs are perennial (live for several years), and others are annual (completing their life cycle within one year), or biennial (a two-year life cycle), but no mater what, you can grow them in containers.

 When you purchase seeds or starter plants, check the tag or seed packet for growing instructions.
 This varies by climate and growing conditions.

-While they do fine in similar container conditions, herbs can vary quite a bit in how much sun they enjoy.
+I grow herbs in containers to outsmart the sun.
 I move my containers around until I find that perfect amount of light that spurs growth without drying out the containers or causing the plants to bolt (premature flowering in response to stress).

 For example, sweet basil has the most delicious taste and scent when it is young and tender, but after repeated exposure to hot sun, it is repulsive and bitter.
 I can tell just by looking at the plant if it has crossed this line.

-To encourage new growth, I clip my herbs regularly, whether I’m using the clippings for cooking or not.
-Regular cutting back encourages new leaves and discourages bolting.
+To encourage new growth, I clip my herbs regularly.
+Regular cutting back encourages new leaves and discourages flowering and bolting.